top of page

 Results and Outcomes

-A college admissions consultant is your family’s strategy + execution partner.
-I help your student figure out what they actually want (not what the group chat says), build a balanced college list, and stay on a realistic timeline.
-We translate a student’s academics, interests, and personality into an application plan that makes sense: course choices, testing approach, activities, summer plans, recommendations, essays, interviews, and all the tiny portal details that trip families up.
-I also coach the emotional side—confidence, motivation, procrastination, and parent-student tension—because that’s usually the real bottleneck.
-You still have a say.
-Your student still does the work.
-I make the process clearer, calmer, and more intentional.
+A college admissions consultant is your family’s strategy and execution partner.
+I help your student uncover what they truly want (not just what their friends are doing), craft a balanced college list, and stick to a realistic timeline.
+Together, we turn their academics, interests, and personality into a thoughtful application plan—covering course choices, testing strategies, activities, summer plans, recommendations, essays, interviews, and even those tricky portal details.
+I also guide the emotional side of the process—building confidence, tackling procrastination, and easing parent-student tensions.
+You’ll stay involved, your student will own their work, and I’ll make the journey clearer, calmer, and more intentional.

 A Certified Educational Planner (CEP) is an advanced professional credential for college counselors, awarded through the American Institute of Certified Educational Planners (AICEP).
 It’s meant to signal, “This person has serious training, real experience, and stays current.”
 To earn it, a counselor must meet stringent standards, pass a rigorous board-certified assessment, and agree to AICEP’s principles of good practice.
 And it’s not a one-time badge—CEPs must recertify every five years, including documented continuing professional development and a high volume of evaluative college/site visits (AICEP lists minimums like 70 visits and 70 hours across a five-year cycle).
 So for families, CEP is a quick way to spot a counselor who treats this as a profession—not a side hustle.

-The right time depends on your student, but here’s the honest version: you don’t need an admissions consultant in 8th grade, but you do need a plan before panic hits.
-For many families, the sweet spot is late 10th grade through 11th grade—when course rigor, activities, testing, and early list building actually matter.
-Junior spring is when the process becomes real: recommenders, activity list, and summer essay planning.
-Senior fall is execution.
-If you’re already in senior year, it may still be very doable—especially if you focus on a smart list and a tight timeline.
-Too late usually means “we waited until deadlines were weeks away.”
-If that’s you, we can triage and move fast.
+The best time to start depends on your student, but here’s the truth: you don’t need an admissions consultant in 8th grade, but having a plan before panic sets in is key.
+For most families, late 10th grade through 11th grade is ideal—when course choices, activities, testing, and early list building start to matter.
+Junior spring is when things get real: recommenders, activity lists, and summer essay planning.
+Senior fall is all about execution.
+If you’re already in senior year, don’t worry—it’s still doable with a smart list and a focused timeline.
+The only “too late” is waiting until deadlines are just weeks away.
+If that’s where you are, we’ll move quickly and strategically.

-Most families underestimate how much time college admissions takes—not because it’s hard every day, but because it’s constant.
-The way I run the process, we create a predictable rhythm so it doesn’t swallow your life.
-Students typically do short weekly tasks: research, draft pieces of essays, update activities, prep for recommenders, and complete application sections.
-Parents are usually involved in milestone moments: list decisions and financial fit conversations.
-My job is to keep the workload sane and evenly distributed so you don’t end up with an October emergency.
-If your student is busy with sports or a heavy course load, that’s normal—we plan around it.
-The goal is steady progress, not weekend marathons and tears.
+Many families underestimate how much time college admissions takes—not because it’s hard every day, but because it’s a steady process.
+I help create a predictable rhythm so it doesn’t take over your life.
+Students usually have short weekly tasks like researching colleges, drafting essay sections, updating activities, or preparing for recommenders.
+Parents step in for key moments like list decisions and financial discussions.
+My role is to keep the workload manageable and evenly spread out, so you avoid last-minute October stress.
+If your student juggles sports or a heavy course load, that’s okay—we’ll plan around it.
+The goal is steady progress, not overwhelming marathons.

 Empowered Admissions Services